will-cern/xroofit-readthedocs/docs/source/hypothesisTesting.rst

-  asimovVal = 0                                  # POI-value to assume for asimov dataset (if dsName="") scanMin   = 0                                  # lower boundary poi value for limit scan (can be more restricted than fitting range) scanMax   = 10                                 # upper boundary poi value for limit scan (can be more restricted than fitting range) constPars = ""                                 # comma-separated list of nuisance parameters to hold const, e.g. do "*" for a stat-only limit tsType    = XRF.xRooFit.TestStatistic.qmutilde # choices: tmu, qmu, qmutilde, q0, uncappedq0 nSigmas   = [0,1,2,-1,-2,float('nan')]         # list of nSigmas to compute limits at ...
+  asimovVal = 0                                  # POI-value to assume for asimov dataset (if dsName="") scanMin   = 0                                  # lower boundary poi value for limit scan (can be more restricted than fitting range) scanMax   = 10                                 # upper boundary poi value for limit scan (can be more restricted than fitting range) scanN     = 0                                  # number of points to scan, leave as 0 for an auto-scan scanType  = "cls visualize"                    # leave out the 'visualize' if you don't want to see progress during scan constPars = ""                                 # comma-separated list of nuisance parameters to hold const, e.g. do "*" for a stat-only limit tsType    = XRF.xRooFit.TestStatistic.qmutilde # choices: tmu, qmu, qmutilde, q0, u0 nSigmas   = [0,1,2,-1,-2,float('nan')]         # list of nSigmas to compute limits at ...
 "NaN" is used by xRooFit to indicate you want obs limit outFile   = ""                                 # specify a path to save the post-scan workspace (with result) to

   w = XRF.xRooNode(fileName)
-  if poiName == "": poiName = w.poi()[0].GetName() # requires POI to have been pre-specified in the workspace w.pars()[poiName].setRange("scan",scanMin,scanMax)
+  if poiName == "": poiName = w.poi()[0].GetName() # requires POI to have been pre-specified in the workspace if constPars!= "": w.pars().reduced(constPars).setAttribAll("Constant") # mark required parameters constant
-  w.pars().reduced(constPars).setAttribAll("Constant") # mark required parameters constant
+  w.pars()[poiName].setVal(asimovVal) # set to asimov value before building NLL, so that asimov dataset corresponding to this hypo is used if dsName="" hs = w[pdfName].reduced(channels).nll(dsName).hypoSpace(poiName,tsType) # creates a hypoSpace using the given pdf and dataset for the NLL, and poi = given parameter

-  w.pars()[poiName].setVal(asimovVal) # set to asimov value before building NLL, so that asimov dataset corresponding to this hypo is used if dsName="" hs = w[pdfName].reduced(channels).nll(dsName).hypoSpace(poiName) # creates a hypoSpace using the given pdf and dataset for the NLL, and poi = given parameter
+  hs.scan(scanType,scanN,scanMin,scanMax,nSigmas)

-  limits = hs.limits("cls visualize",nSigmas) # replace "cls visualize" with "cls" to skip visualizing the automatic scan as it progresses
+  limits = hs.limits() # extracts the limits from the scan by interpolation, returns as a dict

   # show results ...
   print(limits)